QuarkNerd/blog/isullivan/_posts/2014-11-28-bramble-mvc.md

 I've wrapped the header in an anchor tag and set the `href` attribute to point to the post page.
 By passing the url through the `url` function, Bramble MVC knows the target url should be rendered.
 This turns broken links into build time errors!
 Running `build.js` will now generate a page for each post that is linked to.

-Aside: I mentioned above that pages in the built site can be accessed by using a nice url without file extensions eg 'post/weclome-to-the-blog'.
+Aside: I mentioned above that pages in the built site can be accessed by using a nice url without file extensions e.g. 'post/weclome-to-the-blog'.
 This is because the url 'post/weclome-to-the-blog' will output a file called 'post/welcome-to-the-blog/index.html'.

 ### Paging